 - Speak with the guidance counselor to ask whether homeschool credits are transferrable and to find out documents you may need if your child decides to enroll during their high school years.
 Needed documents might include transcripts, class descriptions, test results, and books used.

-- Keep records of your child's studies as recommended by the guidance counselor and provide them if your child enrolls in public high school.
+- Know what homeschool records to keep.
+Check with the guidance counselor to see what records of your child's studies you should keep and provide them if your child enrolls in public high school.

 - It is not enough to ask if your child can enroll in high school after homeschooling—you must find out if they can transfer in homeschool high school credits to meet graduation requirements—and if so, what are the guidelines.